Terminations are used to enter Termination details for an employee and to calculate their Termination Pay.

 Select Bypass Bank Splits if the entire payment is to be transferred into the employee's primary bank account.

 Check the Average Normal Gross is correct.
 This value is used to calculate the employee's marginal tax rate.
-You can amend this if this is the first pay in the financial year or any pays for the current financial year were processed outside MicrOpay Evo.
+Amend if this is the first pay in the financial year or any pays for the current financial year were processed outside MicrOpay Evo.
 For example, if you migrated from another payroll package and you are reporting values from both payroll systems.

 Check the calculated unused leave values in Termination Components and their corresponding Tax values.
 Update if necessary.